caseyscarborough/dropbox-utility/README.md

-# DropboxUtility
+# Dropbox Utility

-TODO: Write a gem description
+This application is a simple command-line utility for interacting with Dropbox.

 ## Installation